Edgar-Donk/frothy-brew/docs/yiq_colour_picker/related_colours.rst

 Resizing
 --------

-We can resize along similar lines to RGB and HSV, except that we are using a single resize function, where we have included the name of the Canvas in our bind call.
+Resize along similar lines to RGB and HSV, but now use a single resize function, where the name of the Canvas is included in our bind call.
 Special provision is made using the ``partial`` method fron the package ``functools``.
 Depending on the Canvas name so the appropriate gradient is redrawn with a new width.
 The actual values of the colour components need to be found before the gradients are drawn.
-Just as before we need to update the default Canvas width, otherwise once the resizing is complete any cursor movement could result in wrongly sized gradients.
+Just as before update the default Canvas width, otherwise once the resizing is complete any cursor movement could result in wrongly sized gradients.

 .. container:: toggle